IsaacSante/handstrument/README.md

 - Make sure its working on mobile.

 ## For future

+- Make a config.json to store threshold values for app.

 - Refactor refs to be in one state to make it simpler to mutate in child functions